-As an application of our main result, we study the evolutionary bargaining solution for the Nash demand games under the logit choice rule and show that the Nash bargaining solution arises as the stochastically stable convention under the usual logit choice rule (called here the unintentional logit dynamic).
-We also obtain a new bargaining solution when the logit choice rule is combined with intentional idiosyncratic (non-best response) plays (called the intentional logit dynamic).
-By the intentional idiosyncratic plays, we mean that agents always experiment with strategies under which they would do better, should that strategy induce a convention \citet{Naidu10, HLNN2016}.
-We show that the new solution under the intentional logit dynamics is more egalitarian than the Nash bargaining solution, hence intentionality implies equality (Proposition \ref{prop:intent}).
+As an application of our main results, we study the evolutionary bargaining convention for the Nash demand games under the logit choice rule and show that the Nash bargaining solution arises as the stochastically stable convention under the usual logit choice rule (called the unintentional logit dynamic).
+We also obtain a new bargaining convention when the logit choice rule is combined with intentional idiosyncratic (non-best response) plays (called the intentional logit dynamic).
+By \emph{intentional idiosyncratic plays}, we mean that agents always experiment with strategies under which they would do better, should that strategy induce a convention \citep{Naidu10, HLNN2016}.
+We show that the new solution under intentional logit dynamics is more egalitarian than the Nash bargaining solution, hence intentionality implies equality (Proposition \ref{prop:intent}).
 The reason for equality is as follows: under the unintentional logit rule, some transitions from the egalitarian convention (the equal division convention) to the Nash bargaining convention (the unequal division convention) are driven by a population who stands to lose by such transitions.
 Under the intentional logit rule, every transition is driven by the population who stands to benefit.
-Thus some unfavorable transitions leading to the Nash bargaining convention are replaced by favorable transitions to the deviant population, leading to a more equal convention than the Nash bargaining convention.
+Thus, some unfavorable transitions leading to the Nash bargaining convention are replaced by favorable transitions to the deviant population, leading to a more equal convention than the Nash bargaining convention.
 It can be easily seen that our comparison principle as well as our remaining arguments for the logit choice rule hold for the uniform mistake models under the assumption of the marginal bandwagon property.
 Thus, our comparison principles provide a unified framework for analyzing evolutionary dynamics, including the uniform mistake and logit models.